Hometown: Santa Cruz, CA

 What impact do you want to have on the world?

-I want to take part in the furthering of space exploration, but also emphasize the importance of assisting those in need within our community and around the world by helping in any way possible.
+I want to take part in the furthering of space exploration, but also emphasize the importance of assisting those in need within our community and around the world.

 Name a person you admire.